 The aim is to provide opportunities for families to enjoy quality time together, so a kids' club is not offered; while this may seem to be a disadvantage to parents researching the options for a family break, it is more than offset by the quality of the amenities and activities offered, and it's an ideal base for forest walks and visits to Glendalough, Brittas Bay, Powerscourt and Glenroe Pet Farm.
 Older kids will love the equestrian and fishing opportunities or a day at Clara Lara Adventure Park, as well as the games and movie rooms.

-Druids Brasserie (see below) is the main restaurant for all guests, for breakfast and dinner, with lunch and bar meals also available in the 400-year old clubhouse and ‘The Thirteenth’ or, in fine weather, on a sheltered deck outside the brasserie.
+Hugo's Restaurant (see below) is the main restaurant for all guests, for breakfast and dinner, with lunch and bar meals also available in the 400-year old clubhouse, Woodstock House, and ‘The Thirteenth’ or, in fine weather, on a sheltered deck outside the brasserie.

-Impeccably trained staff throughout the resort are noteworthy for their friendly and helpful manner, and are a real asset.
+Staff throughout the resort are noteworthy for their friendly and helpful manner.